sharoika/Capstone/_documentation/Design/SecurityConsiderations.md

 - **TLS/SSL Certificates**: Valid certificates from trusted Certificate Authorities are implemented across all endpoints.
 - **HTTP to HTTPS Redirection**: All HTTP requests are automatically redirected to HTTPS.
-- **Modern TLS Versions**: Only TLS 1.2 and above are supported to ensure secure connections.
-- **Strong Cipher Suites**: Only strong cipher suites are enabled, with weak algorithms disabled.
 - **HSTS**: HTTP Strict Transport Security headers are implemented to prevent downgrade attacks.
 - **Certificate Monitoring**: Certificates are monitored for expiration and automatically renewed.